andreszlima/bookstore/README.md

  - Controllers & Views
  - Application layout
  - Models & databases
- - Creating books
+ - Creating all elements (authors, publishers, books and categories)
- - Editing & deleting books
- - Editing & deleting other resources

 This app can be built either on Windows or Linux workspaces.
 There are a few differences, though, as explained below: